 - The number and qualifications of the Board members are specified in Article II.

-- The sole officer of the Board shall be the chairperson.
+- The sole officers of the Board shall be the chairperson and vice-chairperson.

 - The Board may create standing committees as needed, to be instituted by a majority vote of the members of the Board present at a duly called meeting.